 Does the Jeep Wrangler Rubicon X come with a soft top or hard top?

-The 4-door Rubicon X comes standard with a black 3-piece hard top — not a soft top.
-The body color 3-piece hard top is also available as an option.
-The Dual Top Group is available if you want both a soft top and a hard top.
+The 4-door Rubicon X comes standard with a body-color 3-piece hard top — not a soft top.
+The Dual Top Group is available if you want both a soft top and a hard top together.

 Is the Dual Top Group worth it in Minnesota?

 For most buyers who use the Wrangler year-round in Minnesota, yes.
-The Dual Top Group at $2,495 gives you a hard top for winter driving — better insulation, quieter at highway speeds, locked and secure — and a Sunrider soft top for open-air driving when the weather cooperates.
+The Dual Top Group gives you a hard top for winter driving — better insulation, quieter at highway speeds, locked and secure — and a Sunrider® soft top for open-air driving when the weather cooperates.
 The flexibility is genuinely useful in a climate with cold winters and warm summers.

-The Mopar Hardtop Headliner is an insulated headliner that installs inside the hard top and costs $655 MSRP.
+The Mopar® Hardtop Headliner is an insulated headliner that installs inside the hard top.
 It reduces road noise and improves thermal insulation — making the hard top significantly more comfortable on cold mornings and at highway speeds.
 For year-round Minnesota drivers, it is one of the better value add-ons available for the hard top configuration.
+It comes standard on the Moab 392.

 What colors is the Whitecap Package available in?